Find an article in American Psychologist and evaluate it.

 Why are citations important?

 Why is it important to use scholarly sources?
-Why can't I just use Google or Wikipedia?
+Why can't we just use Google or Wikipedia?

-Why use library databases and not just Google?
+Why should we use library databases and not just Google?

 In-Class Activities

-Bring in citation list from assignments and have students peer review citations
+Bring in citation lists from past assignments and have students peer review the citations.